-I have taught on three Political Theory courses as a Teaching Assistant/Seminar Leader
+I have been awarded a Fellowship of the Higher Education Academy in recognition of my teaching.
+I have taught on three Political Theory courses as a Teaching Assistant:

 Introduction to Political Theory: This is an introductory course to normative political theory: a course about what values and principles should guide political action and decision-making.
 In particular, this course asks about what is arguably the most fundamental question in the normative study of politics: which justifications, values and principles might justify and guide the use of coercive political power, and the power of the state in particular?
 It focuses on theories of the state of nature and state legitimacy (why have states?), theories of democracy (how should states make decisions?) and theories of social welfare (how can states become more just?).
 At all points, the emphasis is on helping students to grasp the theoretical tools that are needed to give defensible, answers to these questions, with simplicity and clarity in analysis.

 Ideals of Social Justice: This course takes a theory of social justice – ‘liberal egalitarianism’ – that is dominant in the contemporary literature in political theory, and analyses it from a wide range of angles.
 We study its theoretical foundations (is liberal egalitarian thought best constructed on consequentialist, deontological or contractualist grounds?); we study internal debates between proponents of the theory (how should we interpret the ‘liberal’ and ‘egalitarian’ strands of the theory? may liberal egalitarian states promote controversial ideals of human flourishing? should we apply the theory beyond the boundaries of nation-states?); and we study external critiques launched by those who partly or wholly reject the liberal egalitarian project (should liberal egalitarianism be modified or indeed rejected because it fails to do justice to feminist, racial, or Marxist concerns?)